EntySec/CamOver/README.md

 # CamOver
- CamOver is a camera exploitation tool that allows to disclosure network camera credentials.
+ CamOver is a camera exploitation tool that allows to disclosure network camera admin password.